 Be sure to use cold butter when making your oatmeal streusel topping.
 You’ll want to use a pastry cutter to cut the butter into the dry ingredients.
 It’s ok if there are still chunks of butter.
 They’ll bake into the peach crisp making it rich and delicious.

-We like to serve our peach crisp warm with ice cream.
+We like to serve our peach crisp warm with ice cream or top with a healthy peach ice cream.

 Other Peach Recipes